It shouldn’t take too much effort to get our community to talk about breasts.

 Test

-If you’re over 40, you can get a FREE mammogram from BreastScreen NSW, and if you’re between 50-74 you need to get screened every two years to make sure we catch any changes early – mammograms are designed for early detection and can pick up changes that can’t be seen or felt (even by the most nimble and willing of fingers):
+If you’re over 40, you can get a FREE mammogram from BreastScreen NSW.
+If you’re between 50-74, you need to get screened every two years to make sure we catch any changes early – mammograms are designed for early detection and can pick up changes that can’t be seen or felt (even by the most nimble and willing of fingers):

 Mammograms can detect breast lumps the size of a pea – or even the size of a grain of rice – whereas self-exams tend to only pick up lumps the size of a cherry.